(Full time) 2023 start

 Assessment

-We also use various types of assessment.
-Exams and essays are a significant part of this, but some modules will include group work, seminars and online discussion forums, surveys, reports, or presentations.
+We use diverse types of assessment designed to deliver key skills essential for the world of work: to think clearly and critically, to speak well, and to write persuasively.
+Exams and essays are a part of this, but we also use poster presentations, reflective commentaries and narrated slideshow presentations; some modules will include group work, seminars and online discussion forums.
 This is to help you develop a wide range of skills, not only in your chosen subjects but for your future career.

-We offer support in these areas as well – for example, we run extra classes on skills such as public speaking, structuring essays and exam techniques that you’ll be able to attend throughout your time at Leeds.
+We offer additional support in relevant areas – for example, we run extra classes on skills such as public speaking, structuring essays and exam techniques that you’ll be able to attend throughout your time at Leeds.

 Entry requirements